-A new and very promising ICDP initiative is developing in Botswana with the involvement of a well-established local organization, the NGO “Ark and Mark”, as ICDP’s new partner.
-Ark and Mark has government backing for other psychosocial work national.
-It is hoped that the work of ICDP will eventually become sustainable as there are strong chances of ICDP being recognized by the government.
+In 2017, a new and very promising ICDP initiative was developing in Botswana with the involvement of a well-established local organization, the NGO “Ark and Mark”, as ICDP’s new partner.
+Ark and Mark has government backing and it was hoped that the work of ICDP would eventually become sustainable by being recognized by the government.

 “The head of Ark and Mark has just completed her PhD at Bergen University and is a strong professional colleague.
 Indeed she and colleagues, supported by a professor in the faculty of Psychology, Bergen University, will monitor and evaluate implementation.
 We are particularly concerned to introduce ICDP in a form appropriate to the local context, while maintaining the essential content.
 Our Centre in Bergen will cover travel and all other costs for Chiku Ali and my work.
 This is a generous offer from our centre which has a mandate to deliver services in Western Norway, but we believe we will bring valuable experience and learning back to our work, ICDP and otherwise, with refugees and ethnic minorities in Norway.
 Ark and Mark do not have a lot of funds but can cover all local costs.“ – Patrick O’Loughlin, psychologist at the RVTS trauma centre in Bergen (RVTS, Ressurssenter om vald, traumatisk stress og sjølvmordsførebygging)

 From Patrick’s report: